kdroukman/o11y-lambda-lab/README.md

 ### Re-deploy your Lambdas

-Run the following command to deploy your Lambda Functions:
+While remaining in your `manual` directory, run the following command to deploy your Lambda Functions:
 ```
 serverless deploy
 ```

-This command will follow the instructions in your `serverless.yml` template to create your Lambda functions and your Kinesis stream.
-Note it may take a couple of minutes to execute.
+This command will follow the instructions in your `serverless.yml` template to update your Lambda functions with new `handler.js` code.

 Expected output:
 ```